 How to keep your dog happy and healthy indoors?

-With the weather cooling off and raining more in Fall, Kilo and I tend to spend less time outside.
-I’m always looking for new ways to keep him mentally and physically active.
+With the weather cool and raining, Kilo and I tend to spend less time outside.
+I’m always looking for new ways to keep him mentally stimulated and physically active.
 He sleeps and cuddles a lot but needs to play, train and zoom every 2 hours for at least 5 to 10 minutes.
 Plus I like him to work for kibble, so we play games throughout the day.

-Here’s our list of fun games to play with your dog to keep them entertained indoors.
+Here’s our list of fun dog games to play with your dog to relieve dog boredom and keep them entertained indoors.
 Comment below to add your games to the list.

-Try These 10 Dog Games To Play Indoors
+Try These 10 Dog Games To Relieve Dog Boredom Indoors

 Use your time inside to teach your dog a new trick or obedience and focus.
 Make sure to keep sessions short and fun with lots of positive reinforcement such as treats or cuddles.